|

 of the respectable Inhabitants do approve thereof, will request His Excellency

-the Governor to be pleased to transmit the Plan to His Majesty's Government,
+the Governor to be pleased to transmit the Plan to His Majesty's Government, praying

-established by His Majesty's Government accordingly.
+by His Majesty's Government accordingly.

 A True Extract,

-(Signed) C. T. Tinne, Dy.
+(Signed) C. T. TINNE, Dy.
 Secty.

 The following is a Copy of the Memorial presented by the Financial